biolab/orange3-imageanalytics/doc/widgets/imageviewer.rst

 Examples
 --------

-A very simple way to use this widget is to connect the :doc:`File <../data/file>` widget with **Image Viewer** and see all the images that come with your data set.
+A very simple way to use this widget is to connect the **File** widget with **Image Viewer** and see all the images that come with your data set.
+You can also visualize images from :doc:`Import Images <../importimages>`.

 .. figure:: images/image-viewer-example1.png